Gwendoline Yeo

-Gwendoline See-Hian Yeo (杨时贤 (Yáng Shíxián); born 10 July 1977) is a Singaporean actress, musician and writer best known for her roles as Dr. Kelly Lee on General Hospital, Xiao-Mei on Desperate Housewives and Sun Fu in Broken Trail.
-She is also known for voicing Domino on Wolverine and the X-Men, Shinigami on Nickelodeon's Teenage Mutant Ninja Turtles and Lady Shiva on Young Justice.
+Gwendoline See-Hian Yeo (杨时贤 (Yáng Shíxián); born 10 July 1977) is an actress based in the United States.
+Born in Singapore, she moved to California in 1988 and began acting in sitcoms such as Grounded for Life and The Random Years.
+Yeo is known for her roles as Dr. Kelly Lee on General Hospital, Xiao-Mei on Desperate Housewives, and Sun Fu in Broken Trail.
+She is also known for voicing different roles in voiceover projects.